divu2000/Daily-Blog/README.md

 - Started with the *introduction to Jquery, Element Selectors, Manipulating the DOM  I –Inserting,Replacing and Removing Elements, Manipulating the DOM II –Changing Element Data and CSS*
 - Then went on to learn about Events(Handling Mouse Events & Keyboard Events) and Forms
-- Practiced hands-on given by the company
+- Practiced hands-on

 **Week 4 : 23-Feb-2022 to 28-Feb-2022**
-### Brief Intro about Bootstrap
+## Brief Intro about Bootstrap

 It is a front-end framework used for easier and faster web development.
 It includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many others.
 It can also use JavaScript plug-ins.
 It facilitates you to create responsive designs.